 Having a Swedish bank account will make your life in Sweden a lot easier.
 Most things are paid for by credit/debit cards.
 Newbies often find it surprising and a bit costly – considering the international fees.

 So, it might be a good idea for you to open a Swedish bank account.
-It is not really difficult to do.
-Yet, you need to take some previous steps before you do so.
+It is not really difficult to do but you need to take some previous steps before you do so.

 What you need to open a bank account